 Advanced Diagnostics for Spinal Conditions at the Spine Clinic

 We provide advanced diagnostics and the highest level of expertise in treating a wide range of spinal conditions.
 People travel from all over the world to see us for common spinal diseases and pain as well as very complicated situations requiring surgical revision or reconstruction.
-Patients suffering from neck and back pain, as well as other spinal diseases, are evaluated and treated at the Scoliosis Institute.
+Patients suffering from neck and back pain, as well as other spinal diseases, are evaluated and treated at the Scoliosis and Spine Institute.
 Our interdisciplinary team of spine care experts—specialists in orthopedics, neurosurgery, physical therapy, anesthesiology, and pain management—work together to find the best treatment choices for each patient and enhance their quality of life.

-For adults and teenagers, it’s time to attend the Scoliosis Institute spine clinic if your back or neck pain has become persistent, acute, or interfering with your usual daily activities.
+For adults and teenagers, it’s time to attend the Scoliosis and Spine Institute clinic if your back or neck pain has become persistent, acute, or interfering with your usual daily activities.
 Furthermore, only a specialist skilled in the nuances of the spine can effectively evaluate your condition and give you a treatment plan and solutions tailored to your specific needs.
 We give our patients a variety of treatment choices, ranging from non-operative to surgery, once your ailment has been thoroughly examined and a definite diagnosis has been made.

 After conservative therapy has failed, our doctors may recommend spine surgery, including back or cervical (neck) surgery, In most situations, our surgeons perform spinal surgery to relieve excruciating pain caused by pinched nerves or to restore function lost owing to spinal cord compression or mechanical spine instability.